Your wedding is a week away. Here, beauty experts chime in on down-to-the-wire ways to look and feel your best on the big day.By: Brittany Robins

 Up your exercise routine.
-We suggest using The Metamorphosis DVD by Tracy Anderson, Los Angeles-based celebrity trainer, each day in the final week for last-minute toning.
+We suggest using The Metamorphosis DVD by Tracy Anderson each day in the final week for last-minute toning.
 Anderson explains, “This one hour-a-day workout will not only help you achieve your dream body, but will also alleviate pre-wedding jitters and provide you with energy in that final stretch.”

 What not to do: Cut or color your hair.
 Paul Labrecque, owner of Paul Labrecque Salon & Spa in New York City, recommends a trim two weeks before the wedding and a color touch-up ten days before the big day.
 “Don’t make drastic changes, since your hair trial was conducted with the current length and texture of your tresses,” says Labrecque.